igor-krechetov/hsmcpp-doc/source/code-generation/build-integration/build-integration.rst

    )
    target_link_libraries(${BINARY_NAME_02} PRIVATE ${HSMCPP_STD_LIB})

-Implementation itself is very similar to a `HelloWorld example <../Getting-Started#hello-world>`__, but now we don't need to manually register HSM structure.
+Implementation itself is very similar to a :ref:`gettingstarted-hello-world` example, but now we don't need to manually register HSM structure.

 **Suggestion:**